railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

 .. _sect-lotmgt:

-Management of lots and traceability
+Management of Lots and Traceability
 ===================================

 The double-entry management in Open ERP enables you to run very advanced traceability.
 All